 Overnight: Sai Yok Transport: Minibus, Train, Meals: B, L, D,

 Day 5 - Kanchanaburi - down the River Kwai

-Departure for nearby Hellfire Pass; visit the fascinating museum and hike along the route of the ‘Death Railway’ itself.
-(So named because of the numbers of local workers and Allied POWs who died during its construction.)
+Morning visits include the impressive 12th-century Khmer ruins of Muang Singh – an old frontier post of the Angkor Empire – and the sobering, albeit informative, Hellfire Pass Museum with a hike along the route of the Japanese ‘Death Railway’ itself.
+(So named because of the numbers of prisoners who died during its construction.)
 Afternoon expedition down the jungle-lined River Kwai with a choice of kayaks or 2-person canoes for the uninitiated.

 Overnight: Kanchanaburi Transport: Minibus, Boat, Meals: B, L,

 Day 6 - Kanchanaburi - Angkor period ruins and a night train

 Morning at leisure by the river with an afternoon visit to some of the sites of Kanchanaburi Town such as the ‘Bridge on the River Kwai’, Allied war cemetery and an old riverside temple.
 In the evening we’ll transfer to nearby Nakhon Pathom to catch the night sleeper train to the south.